 Darin joined Exactech in 2002 and has held progressively challenging and elevated marketing positions before being named Senior Vice President of Extremities in 2018.
 Darin was the original leader of the Equinoxe® shoulder product line at Exactech, which has become the company’s most successful segment.
 He has built and led cross-functional, global teams of orthopaedic surgeons, product managers, engineers and sales professionals.
 Prior to joining Exactech, Darin spent five years in the investment banking industry.
 He holds a bachelor’s degree from Brown University and studied Economics at Oxford University.

-Jeffrey R. Binder has been the co-Executive Chairman of Exactech since February 2018 and is Chairman of the Board of Immucor, Inc, where he was President and CEO from June 2015 through January 2018.
-Mr. Binder is also a Senior Advisor for TPG Capital.
+Jeffrey R. Binder has been the Chairman of Exactech since January 2020 and previously had been the Co-Executive Chairman since February 2018.
+He also is Chairman of the Board of Immucor, Inc, where he was President and CEO from June 2015 through January 2018.
+Jeff is a Senior Advisor for TPG Capital.